-I care deeply about building experiences that bring people together.
 I began my career designing games for social networks, and nearly all my projects reflect a desire to broker connections between people through the power of play.

 I describe myself as a casual game designer because I believe in making games for everyone.
 Casual game design is about approachability, usability, and broadening your audience by limiting the need for prior games literacy.
-The overlap between casual game design and user experience design is massive, which is why I focus on user experience throughout the game design process.

 I also believe that a playful approach to design has value outside of strictly games.
 Any experience I build should be delightful to engage with.
 And any system designed for humans should be intuitive, responsive, and teach itself through its interactions.
-Above all else, I want to design games and experiences which help people connect to one another.

 You can find more info about my games and other projects here.

-Other fun Scott facts:
+Other Scott fun facts:

 I do karaoke mashups.
 Some are inspired by existing mashups (like “Never Gonna Give Up Teen Spirit”), and some are original creations (like “Wondercreep”, and “When You Were Vanilla”).